 What is CNC Kink?

-The CNC kink scene is exactly what it sounds like, and it’s when consenting adults give permission to be forced into sex before any sexual activity occurs.
+The CNC kink scene is exactly what it sounds like, and it’s when consenting adults give permission to be forced into sexual acts before any sexual activity occurs.
 Although both adults have consented to the act beforehand, there is still a safe word used if one of the adults changes their mind and wants to stop.

 For most couples, there are rules and guidelines discussed in-depth beforehand to ensure that both remain safe and get the pleasure they desire out of this form of consensual sex.
 When people hear the term consensual non-consent, they often liken it to sexual assault.
 However, because consent and boundaries are clear and mutually constructed ahead of time, the illusion of forced sex can play out while in fact, it is all consenting.